[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 This is exactly what Jason wanted to avoid: a huge military bag or hiking backpack.

-After use, it is clear that he succeeded in his bet .
+After using it, it is clear that he has succeeded in his bet .
 Jason said it himself: he knew nothing about bag making, but his past as an elite soldier taught him to recognize quality material.

 The materials are really robust, the seams are reinforced...
-In short, everything exudes solidity, and the feeling is excellent when you handle the bag .
+In short, everything exudes solidity, and the feeling is excellent when handling the bag .

 So, what were the decisive criteria that made me choose the GR2?